First, a few quick questions and answers about the Umbria Jazz Festival:

 On top of those four locations, there are concerts in the National Art Gallery and at several churches, with jam sessions held in small restaurants and bars as after-hour jam locations.

 I strongly recommend mixing up which locations you head to.
 I try and see at least one performance at the Morlacchi theater, usually up in the nose bleed section.
+It does get hot, bring a fan or use a program!

 There are two free venues for Umbria Jazz.
 While free, there are designated entrances and exits with security checking bags.
 Don’t bother bringing a water bottle with you, sadly they’ll confiscate it.
 Well the lid anyway.
-Acts go from noon till midnight with short breaks in between.
+Acts go from 3pm till midnight with short breaks in between.

 The first free stage is found in the main piazza, Piazza IV Novembre.